European Environment Agency (EEA) Air Quality Data#

 client = airbase.AirbaseClient()

 Next, we define a download request by stating which country, pollutant and year we want the data from.
-The abbreviation for Italy is "IT" and the pollutant is "PM10".
-We only want data from 2021, so we specify both, the year_from and year_to as 2021.
+The abbreviation for Spain is "ES" and the pollutant is "PM10".
+We only want data from 2024, so we specify both, the year_from and year_to as 2024.

 We have commented out the code as these data have already been downloaded for you.

-Next, we download the PM2.5 data for Italy and store it in a CSV called IT_PM2pt5_2021.csv.
+Next, we download the PM2.5 data for Spain and store it in a CSV called ES_PM2pt5_2024.csv.
 You will notice that there are fewer stations that collect PM2.5 data, just 226.

-For this exercise, we will focus on the Varese station in Italy, which is close to Ispra.
+For this exercise, we will focus on the Palma de Mallorca Station, Spain.

-The EEA air quality station in Varese, Italy has the code IT1588A.
-Let us start by looking at PM10.
-The file has the name IT_PM10_2021.csv.
+The EEA air quality station in Palma de Mallorca has the code ES2097A.
+You can find the file in the folder ../../eodata/2_observations/eea/ES/palma/.
 You can read csv files with the function read_table() from the Python library pandas.
 We can set additonal keyword arguments that allow us to specify the columns and rows of interest:

 • delimiter: specify the delimiter in the text file, e.g. comma